tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

    twice as high; attribute `sampling_rate` will be set by libzvbi to a more reasonable value of 27 MHz derived from ITU-R Rec.
 601.)

-2. A dict which is filled with calculated sampling parameters.
-The content is equivalent to that returned by `Zvbi.Capture.parameters()`_
+2. An instance of class `Zvbi.RawParams`_ which contains the calculated sampling parameters.
+The content is described as for function `Zvbi.Capture.parameters()`_

 Zvbi.RawDec.reset()